Dallas Independent School District

-The Dallas Independent School District (Dallas ISD or DISD) is a school district based in Dallas, Texas (USA).
+The Dallas Independent School District (Dallas ISD or DISD) is a school district based in Dallas, Texas, United States.
 It operates schools in much of Dallas County and is the second-largest school district in Texas and the seventeenth-largest in the United States.
-It is also known as Dallas Public Schools (DPS).
+During the 1990s, the district branded itself as Dallas Public Schools (DPS).

 As of 2017, the school district was rated "as having met the standard" by the Texas Education Agency.

 History

 1800s

 The Dallas public school district in its current form was first established in Dallas in 1884, although there is evidence that public schools had existed for Dallas prior to that date.
 Mayor W. L. Cabell ordered just one month after the June 16, 1884, district founding that "all former Ordinances in relation to the city public school are hereby repealed," and the district's 1884–85 superintendent, a Mr. Boles, had enrollment figures for each year from 1880 through his own tenure;

 The Dallas Directory of 1873 expressed regret that "there are no public schools in Dallas," while the 1875 Directory said that "the schools are near perfection."

 The 1884 organizational meeting coincides with changes in statewide education law establishing a system of school districts, each to be assigned its own number, with the ability to levy taxes and raise funds as well as to determine the length of school terms and other educational decisions.
 The state superintendent of schools, Benjamin M. Baker, praised the new law's abandonment of tying teachers' salaries to the number of pupils attending, a practice he called "a relic of barbarism."

 By 1884, six schools were operating.
 Four were designated for "whites" and two for "colored/black", as school segregation was the legal policy in Texas at the time.
 Booker T. Washington High School is one of these original schools, beginning as "Colored School No. 2" in 1884 and adopting its later name in 1902.